The Ultimutt Cockapoo Handbook

 Cockapoo diet

 As with all dogs, a balanced and nutritious diet is key to health, energy and longevity.
 A high-quality dog food is essential, and ingredients to look out for include animal protein (meat, poultry or fish), healthy fats (such as fish oil or flaxseed), carbohydrates from wholesome sources (sweet potatoes, quinoa etc.) and any fruit or vegetables on top of that.
 Cockapoos can digest grains, but if your dog shows signs of grain sensitivity then you can choose a grain-free option.
+Whenever human foods are given as a supplement or treat, it is essential to check that these are safe for dogs, as many foods (like onions, garlic and grapes) are toxic to dogs.

 Why we recommend fresh for a Cockapoo